OntoUML/ontouml-models/documentation/generate-png-metadata.md

 In normal mode, a missing or empty `original-diagrams` or `new-diagrams` folder is tolerated as long as at least one PNG diagram is found.
 Use `--strict` to fail if either expected diagram folder is missing or empty.

-Only direct `.png` files inside these folders are processed.
+Only direct PNG files inside these folders are processed.
+The `.png` extension is matched case-insensitively.
 Nested files are not scanned.

 ## Error handling